A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Structure of -interleavings

 \subsection{CLR Decomposition}

-In order to define a matching between graded barcodes, we will have to distinguish between the topological nature of their support interval as the existence of shifted morphisms between them depends on this nature according to Proposition~\ref{P:TableHomDerived}.
+In order to define a matching between graded barcodes, we have to distinguish between the topological nature of their support interval as the existence of shifted morphisms between them precisely depends on this nature (proposition \ref{P:TableHomDerived}).